 - The Perfect Itinerary To See Paris In A Day

-- Seven Smart Ways To Get Versailles Tickets And Skip The Line
+- How To Get Versailles Tickets

-- A Guide To The 5 Best Cities To Visit In France
+- The Best Cities To Visit In France

 - 15 Amazing Day Trips From Paris